ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-cc-backend.md

 directory, e.g. `/opt/monitoring`, `var/monitoring` or `var/clustercockpit`.
 In
 the following we use `/opt/monitoring`.

-Two systemd services run on the central monitoring server:
+Two Systemd services run on the central monitoring server:

 - clustercockpit : binary cc-backend in `/opt/monitoring/cc-backend`.
 - cc-metric-store : Binary cc-metric-store in `/opt/monitoring/cc-metric-store`.